Dashadower/dashadower.github.io/_posts/2023-09-20-Coq_Tactics.md

     (For detailed info check the blog post on inductive props)

 - `remember e as x`: Replace all occurrences of the expression `e` with the variable `x`, and adds `x = e` to the context.
+- `remember e as x eqn:Eqx`: same as above, but name the equality as `Eqx`

 - `clear H` : Delete hypothesis `H` from the context